jo-wil/JAM/README.md

 This will build the Typescript file to a vanilla Javascript one that targets ES5.

-If you just want to use Jam, you only need to copy the prebuilt jam.js file from the build directory to your local working directory.
+If you just want to use JAM, you only need to copy the prebuilt jam.js file from the build directory to your local working directory.

-This file injects a Jam variable into the global scope that has all the functionality of the tool.
+This file injects a Jam variable into the global scope that has all the functionality of the library.

 ### API

-Jam has a very simple API.
+JAM has a very simple API.

 Constructor